-- Taking some private time and space either individually or together with a trained counsellor is not about ‘not coping’.
-It is an opportunity to look in the broadest sense at the issues in your lives that have been raised because of the situation you are now facing.
-You may want to express the feelings of anger, grief, desperation, isolation and envy, to enable you to cope with your everyday life.
+Taking some private time and space either individually or together with a trained counsellor is not about ‘not coping’.
+It is an opportunity to look at the issues in your lives that have been raised because of the situation you are now facing.
+You may need to express feelings of anger, grief, desperation, isolation and envy, to enable you to cope and continue with your everyday life.
 It is sometimes easier and feels safer if there is an understanding third party there with you.
-You might also want to share the excitement, joy and ambivalence, fears and relief of successful treatment with someone outside of your immediate circle of family and friends.
+You might also want to share the various mix of emotions – excitement, joy, ambivalence, fears and relief – of successful treatment with someone outside of your immediate circle of family and friends.

-- Our Counsellors follow regulatory guidelines set out by the British Association for Counselling and Psychotherapy (BACP) and the British Infertility Counselling Association (BICA).
-Your information you disclose is confidential and will not be fed back to any other member of staff unless it causes concern about harm to yourself, others around you, or the welfare of the future child.
-In this instance, the counsellor will talk to you first, and find the best way forward.
+Any information you disclose is confidential and will not be fed back to any other member of staff unless it causes concern about harm to yourself, others around you, or the welfare of the future child.

-- The BACP and BICA require that your counsellor is independently supervised, outside counselling sessions.
-As such, they may anonymously share some information with their supervisor as part of their continuing professional development.
+As part of their professional development, the BACP and BICA require that your counsellor is independently supervised.
+As such, they may share some information with their supervisor but this will be completely anonymous.

-- How much will it cost? – One session of counselling is included in the price of each treatment cycle.
+How much will it cost?
+One counselling session is included free of charge with each treatment cycle.
 If you require additional sessions, each additional session will cost £ 140.